PiyushP520/Angular7_Drag_Drop/README.md

 # DragNDrop

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.1.2.
+Its a simple implementation of Angular 7 drag and drop feature for list items using angular cdk and angular material

 ## Development server